-Here are the common shared devices seen on an Ethernet network and how fast they might go.
+Here are the commonly shared devices seen on an Ethernet network and how quick your network cable speed can be.
 All units are converted from Gbp/s and Mbp/s (gigabits and megabits per second) to MB/s (megabytes per second) so a direct comparison can be made.

 The Key Takeaways

 So, what does this all mean?
-Taking a look at the table, one would think it necessary to run Cat6A everywhere.
+Taking a look at the table, one would think it necessary to run Cat6A everywhere if it’s the fastest Ethernet cable.
 In reality, this could be a big expense.
 10 Gigabit Ethernet requires compatible switches, Ethernet cards, RJ45 connectors, and more.
 Here are some ways to reduce bottlenecks in your network without breaking the bank:

 - Purchase a two port 10 Gigabit compatible switch, 10 Gigabit network interface cards, associated cabling and other hardware to run the 10 Gigabit speed link between the shared resource and the associated client devices that need high bandwidth.
 Inexpensive 10 Gigabit switches have a couple of 10 Gigabit RJ45 ports and the balance is Gigabit Ethernet.